populationgenomics/team-docs/hail.md

    hail-cleanup
    ```

-Deleting the deployment will not remove the database so to recreate your dev instance you can just run `hailctl dev deploy` again.
+Deleting the deployment will not remove the database so to recreate your dev instance you can just run `hailctl dev deploy --branch populationgenomics/hail:$BRANCH --steps deploy_batch` again.

 ### Debugging